|Degree Level||None; high school diploma or equivalent, associate, or certificate programs preferred|

 |Median Annual Salary (2018)||$36,630 for secretaries and administrative assistants, except legal, medical, and executive*|

 What is a general administration definition?
 General admin roles and responsibilities include providing support for all types of organizations and businesses and their staff members.
 Their duties can include general clerical tasks, such as drafting documents and answering telephones, as well as administrative jobs, including scheduling and project management.
 They generally serve a 40-hour workweek, although some work in a temporary or part-time capacity.
 While there are no specific education requirements, a one- or two-year general administrative services program at a vocational school or community college can provide solid training to begin this career.

-General administrative assistants are responsible for managing projects, opening and distributing mail, organizing files and conducting general research.
-They may also be in charge of ordering office supplies and communicating with vendors.
-Other tasks include the following:
+General administrative assistants are responsible for managing projects, opening and distributing mail, organizing files, and conducting general research.
+They may also be in charge of other basic administrative duties, such as ordering office supplies and communicating with vendors.
+Other tasks include:

 - Drafting documents and correspondence